openfl/OpenFLDevelopersGuide/touch-multitouch-and-gesture-input/README.md

 # Chapter 32: Touch, multitouch and gesture input {#chapter-32-touch-multitouch-and-gesture-input}

-Flash Player 10.1 and later, Adobe AIR 2 and later
+OpenFL 10.1 and later, Adobe AIR 2 and later

 The touch event handling features of the Flash Platform include input from a single point of contact or multiple points of contact on touch-enabled devices.
 And, the Flash runtimes handle events that combine multiple touch points with movement to create a gesture.
 In other words, Flash runtimes interpret two types of input: